Prime Number Acquisition I Cor - GuruFocus.com

 PR Newswire

-NEW YORK, May 2, 2023 /PRNewswire/ -- Prime Number Acquisition I Corp.
-(NASDAQ: PNACU) (the "Company"), a blank check company incorporated as a Delaware corporation, today announced its clarified position that the funds in the Company's trust account and any additional contributions, including any interest thereon, will not be used to pay for the excise tax imposed under the Inflation Reduction Act of 2022, if any, for the redemption in connection with a special meeting called for an extension proposal.
+NEW YORK, May 8, 2023 /PRNewswire/ -- Prime Number Acquisition I Corp.
+(NASDAQ: PNACU) (the "Company"), a blank check company incorporated as a Delaware corporation, today announced it will revise the amount of contribution to the Company's trust account (the "Trust Account") in connection with the proposed charter amendment.

-A special stockholder meeting (the "special meeting") will be held at 9:00 a.m., Eastern Time on May 15, 2023 for the purpose of considering and voting on, among other proposals, a proposal to amend the Company's current charter to allow the Company until May 17, 2023 to complete a business combination and may elect to extend up to six times, each by one-month by the deposit of $0.06 per remaining public share into the trust account, for a total up to six months.
+The Company previously announced that a special stockholder meeting (the "special meeting") will be held at 9:00 a.m., Eastern Time on May 15, 2023 for the purpose of considering and voting on, among other proposals, a proposal to amend the Company's current charter to allow the Company until May 17, 2023 to complete a business combination and may elect to extend up to six times, each by one-month by the deposit of $0.06 per remaining public share into the Trust Account, for a total up to six months, until November 17, 2023.
+The Company announced today that an amount of $0.045 per remaining public share for each one-month extension would be deposited to the Trust Account, as compared to the original $0.06 per remaining public share for each one-month Extension.

 This press release shall not constitute an offer to sell or a solicitation of an offer to buy, nor shall there be any sale of these securities in any state or jurisdiction in which such offer, solicitation or sale would be unlawful prior to registration or qualification under the securities laws of any such state or jurisdiction.